IsabellaAbuor/IsabellaAbuor/README.md

-- 👋 Hi, I’m @ISABELLAKORDEI
+👋 **Hi there, I’m Isabella Abuor**
 - 👀 I’m interested in Electronics,IOT and Network Security.
 - 🌱 I’m currently learning Data Analytics
-- 📫 How to reach me
+- 📫 How to reach me My email-IsabellaMabuor@gmail.com
-  My email-IsabellaMabuor@gmail.com
+- 🐣 Twitter-@IsabellaKordeii
- .twitter-@IsabellaKordeii
+- ✨ Pronouns:she/her/they

 <!---
 ISABELLAKORDEI/ISABELLAKORDEI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.